tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 If all Bitcoin transactions were confidential, approximately 50 million UTXOs from approximately 22 million transactions would result in roughly 160GB of range proof data, when using current/linear proof systems and assuming use of 52-bits to represent any value from 1 satoshi up to 21 million bitcoins.
 Aggregated Bulletproofs would reduce that data set to less than 17GB. [[1]]

 In Mimblewimble the blockchain grows with the size of the UTXO set.
-Using Bulletproofs as a drop-in replacement for range proofs in confidential transactions, the size would only grow with the number of transactions that have unspent outputs, thus much smaller than the size of the UTXO set. [[1]]
+Using Bulletproofs as a drop-in replacement for range proofs in confidential transactions, the size of the blockchain would only grow with the number of transactions that have unspent outputs.
+This is much smaller than the size of the UTXO set. [[1]]